 You can find fresh pastries, smoothies, fruits, and more.
 Luckily, Spain is one of the cheapest places in Europe, meaning you can get everything of high quality at low prices!

 Old Town Explorations

 After the sensory overload that is the central market, you can spend a few hours exploring the stunning old town of Valencia.
-The old town in Valencia is home to various stone structures, famous buildings, and historic monuments.
+The old town in Valencia is home to various stone structures, famous buildings, and historical monuments.

 One of the most famous places to venture to in the old town is the Valencia Cathedral.
-Here is where you will find the Holy Grail which is said to be the cup Jesus drank from during the last supper.
+Here is where you will find the Holy Grail, which is said to be the cup Jesus drank from during the last supper.

 There are three alleged Holy Grail Cups around the world, with this being one of them.
-Heading here to view the cup enclosed in the glass case is a popular thing to do for all, especially religious people.
+Heading here to view the cup enclosed in the glass case is a popular thing for all, especially religious people.

 One of the best things about exploring the old town is wandering about and stumbling upon stunning buildings and hidden squares.